Podcast Launch Program FAQ Page

 If you plan to record episodes without any guests or co-hosts, you simply sit down with your laptop, a microphone and use a free recording software to record your podcast audios.
 It really is that simple.

 If you plan to do interviews or have a co-host during your episodes, you have two options.
-First, we highly recommend Zencastr.
-It’s a free online calling system so you simply email your guest or co-host a link to access the call, it records both sides of the call and you’re done!
+First, we highly recommend Zoom.
+It’s a free calling system that allows you to make a call with your guest or co-host, and it records both sides of the call and you’re done!

 The other popular option is simply using Skype with a basic call recording software.
 Both methods are easy to set up and use.